theinvertedform/umt.world/podcast.md

 ---
 title: Footnotes to Endnotes
 description: Footnotes to Endnotes is your communizer radio hour.
 abstract: A podcast collaboration between myself and Owen Gilbride.
-Episodes are currently offline, but I'm working on getting things back.
-Someday I hope to return as an irregular interview show.
+Most episodes, except the two interviews, are currently offline.
 status: on hiatus
 tags:
   - communism